victorsworld/lots-of-functions/README.md

 #### `bigString`

 Write a function called `bigString` that takes in 2 strings and returns which one is bigger.
-If the strings are equal in size, tell the user and prints both.
+If the strings are equal in size, return a string that indicates this to the user.
 #### `bigNumber`

 Write a function called `bigNumber` that takes in 2 numbers and returns which one is greater.
-If the numbers are equal tell the user.
+If the numbers are equal return a string that indicates the two numbers are equal.

 #### `fiveMore`